 Dr. Sotirios Papafragkou

-Dr. Sotirios Papafragkou, MD, is a skilled hand surgeon, he is an active member of the American Society for Surgery of the Hand and has completed his Subspecialty Certificate in Surgery of the Hand (formerly CAQ Hand).
+Sotirios Papafragkou, MD, FACS is a triple board certified surgeon.
+Dr. Papafragkou is board certified in plastic surgery, general surgery and hand surgery.
+He is an active member of the American Society for Surgery of the Hand and has completed his Subspecialty Certificate in Surgery of the Hand (formerly CAQ Hand).

 Dr. Papafragkou is dedicated to providing the most advanced techniques in plastic and reconstructive surgery, offering a personalized, innovative approach to all forms of treatment.
 He specializes in autologous breast reconstruction, and he was specially trained in this procedure by the world-renowned Dr. Blondeel.
 In addition, he also specializes in endoscopic brow lifts and blepharoplasties, with training from another world-renowned surgeon, Dr. Codner.
 He specializes in all forms of hand surgery, including reconstruction,